A Lesson to Learn: Gerdau S.A. (GGB)

 GGB’s Market Performance

-GGB stocks went up by 12.70% for the week, with a monthly jump of 26.28% and a quarterly performance of 54.86%, while its annual performance rate touched 227.16%.
-The volatility ratio for the week stands at 3.40% while the volatility levels for the past 30 days are set at 3.60% for Gerdau S.A..
-The simple moving average for the period of the last 20 days is 14.83% for GGB stocks with a simple moving average of 57.38% for the last 200 days.
+GGB stocks went down by -4.91% for the week, with a monthly jump of 14.24% and a quarterly performance of 46.92%, while its annual performance rate touched 227.95%.
+The volatility ratio for the week stands at 4.77% while the volatility levels for the past 30 days are set at 3.91% for Gerdau S.A..
+The simple moving average for the period of the last 20 days is 3.30% for GGB stocks with a simple moving average of 46.61% for the last 200 days.

-After a stumble in the market that brought GGB to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.87% of gains for the given period.
+After a stumble in the market that brought GGB to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -9.46% of loss for the given period.

-During the last 5 trading sessions, GGB rose by +12.70%, which changed the moving average for the period of 200-days by +109.70% in comparison to the 20-day moving average, which settled at $6.10.
-In addition, Gerdau S.A. saw 48.89% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GGB fell by -4.91%, which changed the moving average for the period of 200-days by +89.08% in comparison to the 20-day moving average, which settled at $6.41.
+In addition, Gerdau S.A. saw 41.57% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GGB